edwardgerhold/syntaxjs/lib/README.md

 (comment in between)

-new subdirectories
-* api/
+* ast-api/

     covers what was in api.js
     this means the ECMA-262 api functions
     plus primitive types and exotic objects

 * intrinsics/
+    createIntrinsics is called once every realm

     covers what was in create_intrinsics.js
-    this means the ECMA-262 standard library
+    this means the ECMA-262 standard builtin library definitions

+    the declarations have been moved independent

 * parsenodes/
     covers mozilla parser_api related stupp

 * compile/
     currently the compiler is fiction but some files exist (this will stay no fiction like others did the same before)

 * unicode/
     here i will put some work for unicde support in first is the table from mister bynens i edited for fast xs of code points in the identifier part and start sets.

 * highlighter/
     the syntax highlighter has an app and a separate text-to-span-html function.

 some exchange from intrinsics to api is already seen